 - 7. Recognizes the need to enhance further the support for grid and nuclear power plant interfaces, grid reliability, and cooling water usage, and recommends that the Secretariat collaborate on these matters with Member States that have operating nuclear power plants; - 8.
 Encourages the Secretariat to identify best practices and lessons learned with respect to procurement, supply chain, engineering, and related issues in the delivery of large, capital-intensive nuclear engineering projects and to promote and disseminate them through publications and web-based tools with respect to supply chain management; - 9.
 Encourages the nuclear owner/operating organizations of Member States to share their experience and knowledge related to methods and strategies for the implementation of post-Fukushima actions at nuclear power plants; and - 10.
-Encourages the Secretariat to analyse the status and future challenges of human resources in the nuclear power industry and welcomes the International Conference on Nuclear Knowledge Management and Human Resources Development: Challenges and Opportunities, planned in Moscow in 2022.
+Encourages the Secretariat to analyse the status and future challenges of human resources in the nuclear power industry.

-Agency activities in the development of innovative nuclear power technology
+6. Agency activities in the development of innovative nuclear power technology

-- (a) Recalling its previous resolutions on the Agency's activities in the development of innovative nuclear technology, - (b) Noting the progress achieved in a number of Member States in the development of innovative nuclear energy system technologies and the high technical and economic potential of international collaboration in the development of such technologies and highlighting the need for transition from the R&D and innovation stage to proven technology stage, - (c) Acknowledging the importance of fostering increased international collaboration in research on advanced nuclear power technologies and alternative non-electric nuclear energy systems and their applications, - (d) Noting that the membership of INPRO, which has reached a total of 42 members comprising 41 IAEA Member States plus the European Commission, and acknowledging that the coordination of INPRO-related activities is achieved through the Agency's Programme and Budget and the INPRO Subprogramme Plan, - (e) Noting also that the Agency fosters collaboration among interested Member States on selected innovative technologies and approaches to nuclear power through Coordinated Research Projects and INPRO Collaborative Projects, - (f) Noting that the INPRO Subprogramme Plan identifies activities in areas of global and regional nuclear energy scenarios, innovations in nuclear technology and institutional arrangements and in this area including: the final report of the INPRO Methodology for Sustainable Assessment of Nuclear Energy Systems for Waste Management and Safety Aspects; collaborative efforts in safeguards by design resulting in new INPRO publications, the final report on the Key Indicators for Innovative Nuclear Energy Systems (KIND) project and a new version of the Nuclear Energy System Economics

-Support Tool (NEST) which compares the economics of different technologies for electricity generation,
+- (a) Recalling its previous resolutions on the Agency's activities in the development of innovative nuclear technology, - (b) Noting the progress achieved in a number of Member States in the development of innovative nuclear energy system technologies and the high technical and economic potential of international collaboration in the development of such technologies and highlighting the need for transition from the R&D and innovation stage to proven technology stage, - (c) Acknowledging the importance of fostering increased international collaboration in research on advanced nuclear power technologies and alternative non-electric nuclear energy systems and their applications, - (d) Welcoming Ghana as a new INPRO member, and noting that the membership of INPRO has reached a total of 43 members comprising 42 IAEA Member States plus the European Commission, and acknowledging that the coordination of INPRO-related activities is achieved through the Agency's Programme and Budget and the INPRO Subprogramme Plan, - (e) Noting also that the Agency fosters collaboration among interested Member States on selected innovative technologies and approaches to nuclear power through Coordinated Research Projects and INPRO Collaborative Projects, - (f) Noting that the INPRO Subprogramme Plan identifies activities in areas of global and regional nuclear energy scenarios, innovations in nuclear technology and institutional arrangements and in this area including: the final report of the INPRO Methodology for Sustainable Assessment of Nuclear Energy Systems for Waste Management and Safety Aspects; collaborative efforts in safeguards by design resulting in new INPRO publications and a new version of the Nuclear Energy System Economics Support Tool (NEST) which compares the economics of different technologies for electricity generation,